-Pepperstone is a popular online broker that was founded in 2010.
-They are licensed and regulated by ASIC Australia, FCA in United Kingdom and DFSA in United Arab Emirates.
+Pepperstone is a popular online broker, that was founded in 2010.
+They are licensed and regulated by ASIC Australia, FCA in United Kingdom and DFSA in the United Arab Emirates.

 As the leading Forex broker in Australia they offer a very wide variety of currency pairs and crosses for every type of Forex trader.
 They are not just a simple Forex broker, but rather the leader in Forex, Crypto Currency CFD’s, Shares, Indexes, Options, & Commodities.